- Oops!Something went wrong.Please try again later.

 Current assets held for sale or abandonment

 Intangible assets, net

 Accrued compensation and benefits

 Related party payables

-Current liabilities held for sale
+Current liabilities held for sale or abandonment

 Total current liabilities

 Deferred revenue, net of current portion

 Commitments and contingencies

 (Amounts in thousands, except share